What is Graphene?

 Molecular structure of graphene, a chemical hazard that can be managed with Chemscape Safety Technologies systems.

-Graphene is a space-age material that a growing number of industries are experimenting with.
-First discovered in 1940s.
+First discovered in the 1940s, graphene is a space-age material that a growing number of industries are experimenting with.
 Graphene is a single layer of carbon atoms, tightly bound in a hexagonal honeycomb lattice.
-Graphene is the thinnest compound known to man at one atom thick; the lightest material in history.
+Graphene is the thinnest compound known to man at one atom thick and is the lightest material in history.

 Let’s explore the properties, applications and potential health and safety effects of graphene which is in the category of nanomaterials.